OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

     top.driver.add_parameter('comp.w', low=5.0, high=7.0)

 Now, for ``comp.x`` the optimizer will only try values between 5.0 and 7.0.
-Note that `low` and `high` are only applicable to Float and Int public variables.
-For Enum public variables, `low` and `high` are not applicable.
+Note that `low` and `high` are only applicable to Float and Int variables.
+For Enum variables, `low` and `high` are not applicable.

 Configuration
 +++++++++++++

-When setting the `objective` attribute you can specify a single public variable or a more complex function, such as
+When setting the `objective` variable you can specify a single variable name or a more complex function, such as

 .. testcode:: Genetic